 1.d: Is it too early in the review cycle of the previous round to determine the full range of benefits of the 2012 round of new gTLDs?
 Should that impact the decision to introduce additional new gTLDs and/or the timing of ongoing mechanisms for new gTLDs?

-1.e: What additional considerations should be taken into account before deciding on ongoing mechanisms for new gTLDs or to introduce policy changes (e.g., to cancel the ongoing mechanisms for new gTLDs)?
+1.e: What additional considerations should be taken into account before deciding on ongoing mechanisms for new gTLDs (e.g., to cancel ongoing mechanisms for new gTLDs via policy changes)?

-1.f: Any other Issues related to this overarching theme:
+1.f: Any other Issues related to this overarching subject:

 Subject 2.
 Categorization or differentiation of gTLDs (for example brand, geographical, or supported/community) in ongoing new gTLD mechanisms.